Igigog/anomaly-modding-book/src/tutorials/animations/creating-camera-animations.md

-# Creating camera animations in Blender
+# Creating Camera Animations in Blender

 ___